Sifasi 10000 IU Human Chorionic Gonadotropin Injection for Ovulation

 by | May 17, 2019 | HCG | 0 comments

 In men, HCG supports the production of testosterone and sperm.
-HCG in young children treats cryptorchidism, a specific birth problem associated with the testicles.
-This medicine can also be used for other purposes; therefore, it is important to use under the supervision of a doctor.
+In young children, HCG treats cryptorchidism as a specific birth problem associated with the testicles.
+This medicine can also be used for other purposes; therefore, it is important to use it under the supervision of a doctor.
 Also, be sure to dispose of the used needles and syringes properly.

-Sifasi is given intramuscularly, your doctor, nurse, or pharmacist will give you the injection.
+Sifasi is given intramuscularly, and your doctor, nurse, or pharmacist will administer the injection.
 If you are interested in taking the injection at home, then you may be shown how to inject it at home.
-Try not to self-inject HCG if you do not fully understand the instructions on how to receive it at home.
+Try not to self-inject HCG if you do not fully understand the instructions on receiving it at home.

 Sifasi is an HCG injection formulated to help develop eggs in the female ovaries.
 The injectable medication is prescribed for infertility treatment.
-It is administered during medically assisted fertility treatments in a variety of different condition when anovulation is a concern.
-It is believed that HCG increases the probability of releasing more healthy eggs from the ovaries.
-These injections are given to females with controlled ovarian hyperstimulation (COH) to induce ovulation in women with the polycystic ovarian syndrome (PCOS) or to assist with IVF, ICSI, or IUI.
-Sifasi is generally prescribed when another medication has been failed to induce ovulation in women.
+It is administered during medically assisted fertility treatments in a variety of different conditions when anovulation is a concern.
+HCG is believed to increase the probability of releasing more healthy eggs from the ovaries.
+These injections are given to females with controlled ovarian hyperstimulation (COH) to induce ovulation in women with polycystic ovarian syndrome (PCOS) or to assist with IVF, ICSI, or IUI.
+Sifasi is generally prescribed when another medication has failed to induce ovulation in women.

 In men, it stimulates the testicles to produce testosterone hormone, which in turn helps in treating conditions such as low sperm count and delayed puberty.
-Human Chorionic Gonadotropin is the primary constituent of Sifasi hcg 10000 iu injection, which is also known as the hormone of pregnancy and plays a crucial role in human reproduction.
+Human Chorionic Gonadotropin is the primary constituent of Sifasi hcg 10000 iu injection, also known as the hormone of pregnancy, and plays a crucial role in human reproduction.
 It is obtained from the placental cells that surround the growing embryo.
-HCG can also be detected in the urine of 7 to 9 days post fertilization as implantation takes place.
-It is necessary that the corpus luteum continues to produce progesterone because lack of progesterone hormone contributes to the shedding of the womb lining.
-The process is called menstruation, ultimately prevention embryo from implanting.
+As implantation occurs, HCG can also be detected in the urine 7 to 9 days post-fertilization.
+The corpus luteum must continue to produce progesterone because the lack of progesterone hormone contributes to the shedding of the womb lining.
+The process is called menstruation, ultimately preventing the embryo from implanting.

-During the early weeks of pregnancy, HCG encourages the production of natural progesterone hormone by signalling the corpus luteum (progesterone secreting body in the female ovary) to continue to release progesterone until the placenta is established as the placenta then take over the hormone production, which causes a woman to miss her periods and allow embryo implantation.
+During the early weeks of pregnancy, HCG encourages the production of natural progesterone hormone by signaling the corpus luteum (the progesterone-secreting body in the female ovary) to continue to release progesterone until the placenta is established.
+The placenta then takes over the hormone production, which causes a woman to miss her periods and allows embryo implantation.

-One should avoid using Sifasi hcg 10000 in case of allergic towards HCG, or pregnancy.
-Before deciding on to HCG, let your doctor know about these medical conditions if you have an ovarian cyst, heart disease, kidney disorder, migraines, epilepsy, undiagnosed uterine bleeding, thyroid or adrenal gland disorder, breast cancer, cancer of the prostate, ovary, uterus, or pituitary gland.
-Your doctor should know all those medications that you have used in the past or have currently using to ensure the use of Sifasi is safe for you.
+One should avoid using Sifasi hcg 10000 in case of allergic to HCG or pregnancy.
+Before deciding on HCG, let your doctor know about these medical conditions if you have an ovarian cyst, heart disease, kidney disorder, migraines, epilepsy, undiagnosed uterine bleeding, thyroid or adrenal gland disorder, breast cancer, cancer of the prostate, ovary, uterus, or pituitary gland.
+Your doctor should know all the medications you have used or are currently using to ensure Sifasi is safe.

 A Pregnancy Test is Necessary

-Keep in mind that HCH hormone is detected in urine pregnancy tests.
+Keep in mind that the HCH hormone is detected in urine pregnancy tests.
 When you get an HCG shot, it may remain in your urine for up to two weeks.
-Therefore, if you check your pregnancy status during the time, you will get positive results as a result of medication, not the pregnancy.
-So, it is important that you wait for at least two weeks from the date of injecting HCG to ensure that what you are getting a positive pregnancy test is due to pregnancy and not because of the residuals of HCG.
+Therefore, if you check your pregnancy status during this time, you will get positive results as a result of medication, not the pregnancy.
+So, you must wait for at least two weeks from the date of injecting HCG to ensure that you are getting a positive pregnancy test due to pregnancy and not because of the residuals of HCG.

 Risk and Side Effects

 Sifasi is injected under the skin or into a muscle.
 If you use HCG at home, your doctor or pharmacist will give you instructions on how, when, and where to inject this drug.
-Do not attempt to self-inject unless you are not aware of the usage instructions and properly dispose of the used syringe.
-Call your doctor right away if you experience signs of a blood clot, which includes redness, confusion, extreme dizziness, severe headache, pain, or warmth.
+Do not attempt to self-inject unless you know the usage instructions and properly dispose of the used syringe.
+Call your doctor immediately if you experience signs of a blood clot, including redness, confusion, extreme dizziness, severe headache, pain, or warmth.
 Some female users may develop ovarian hyperstimulation syndrome or OHSS, particularly after the first treatment cycle.
-This condition can be serious, and the symptoms include shortness of breath, nausea, vomiting, diarrhoea, swelling of the hands or legs, pelvic pain, stomach pain, and urinating less than normal.
+This condition can be serious, and the symptoms include shortness of breath, nausea, vomiting, diarrhea, swelling of the hands or legs, pelvic pain, stomach pain, and urinating less than normal.
 While in men, it can cause early puberty in young boys.
-Inform the doctor if a boy using this medicine shows early signs of puberty, which includes increased acne, more sweating, pubic hair growth, and deepened voice.
+Inform the doctor if a boy using this medicine shows early signs of puberty, which include increased acne, more sweating, pubic hair growth, and deepened voice.
 Using HCG injections may also increase the chances of having multiple pregnancies, which is a high-risk pregnancy for both the mother and the babies.
 Be sure to follow your doctor’s instructions that you are asked during your pregnancy period.
-Although this injectable drug can help you become pregnant but using this medicine once you are pregnant can cause severe birth defects in the baby.
+Although this injectable drug can help you become pregnant, using this medicine once you are pregnant can cause severe birth defects in the baby.
 You should be aware of your pregnancy status and tell your doctor if you become pregnant during the treatment.

 The following two tabs change content below.